Italian Words You’ve Been Saying Wrong (and How to Pronounce Them Correctly)

 To speak with confidence and be understood in Italy, it is a good idea to purge your vocabulary of these pronunciation errors, at least when you are speaking in Italian!
 (When you’re speaking in English, go ahead and use the Anglicised version – otherwise you might be accused of sounding pretentious!)

-Here are ten Italian words that you have probably mispronounced at some point on your language learning journey.
+Here is a selection of Italian words that you have probably mispronounced at some point on your language learning journey.
 Did the pronunciation of any of these words surprise you?
 Let us know in the comment section below!

 Bruschetta is a classic example of an Italian word that commonly gets mispronounced by English speakers.
 In English, we tend to pronounce it “bru-sheh-ta with a ‘sh’ sound but in Italian, sche is actually pronounced skeh.